RetroStack/TRS-80-Model-I-Parts/README.md

 ## Missing Item?

-It seems like an item you need is missing.
-If so, you can request it on my Patreon page (see below).
-However, if I do not have the item myself, then I won't be able to digitize it.
+Is an item you are looking for missing in this repo?
+Feel free to suggest this item to be digitized on my Patreon page (see below).

 ## Main TRS-80 Model 1 Repository